esrrhs/pingtunnel/README_EN.md

 * Download the gui version of qt from [pingtunnel-qt](https://github.com/esrrhs/pingtunnel-qt)
 * Double-click the exe to run, modify the server (such as www.yourserver.com), listen port (such as 1080), tick sock5, other settings can be default, and then click *GO*
 * Everything is normal, there will be a ping value on the interface, and then you can click X to hide it in the status bar
-* Set the browser's sock5 proxy to 127.0.0.1:1080, If you do not connect to the Internet, a socks version not supported error log appears, indicating that the browser's proxy is not a socks5 proxy
+* Set the browser's sock5 proxy to 127.0.0.1:1080, If you do not connect to the Internet, a socks version not supported error log appears, indicating that the browser's proxy is not a socks5 proxy.If it prompts a non-secure connection, it means there is a problem with dns.
+Check "Use socks5 proxy DNS query" on the browser, or refer to [yellowdns](https://github.com/esrrhs/yellowdns)

 ![image](qtrun.jpg)